vic-cieslak/portfolio-income-manager/PROGRESS.md

 - add ability to export/import data [meh]
 - add ability to have different potfolios? [not needed]

-## 1. Track portfolio value over time
-- Implement in the portfolio app
-- Create a new model (e.g., PortfolioHistory) to store historical data
-- Modify portfolio views to record daily portfolio values
-- Add a new view and template to display historical data (possibly using charts.js)

 ## 2. Prognose income / portfolio value
 - Create a new 'forecasting' app
 - Implement simple linear regression model for basic predictions